Tom Hicks: Liverpool F.C.

-On January 22, 2008, a majority of Liverpool fans at the game between Liverpool and Aston Villa protested against Gillett and Hicks' running of the club, urging the pair to sell their shares in Liverpool to Dubai International Capital (DIC).
+On January 22, 2008, a majority of Liverpool fans at the game between Liverpool and Aston Villa protested against Gillett and Hicks's running of the club, urging the pair to sell their shares in Liverpool to Dubai International Capital (DIC).
 Neither owner, nor their representative Foster Gillett, was present at the game.
 George Gillett was reportedly targeted by DIC to sell his shares.
 It was reported that he had fallen out with Hicks and he subsequently kept silent over his dealings with the club.
 On March 7, 2008, it was reported that Gillett had agreed to sell 98% of his Liverpool stock to DIC, but Hicks blocked the sale.
 In an interview on Prime Time Sports in Canada, Gillett revealed that he and his family had received death threats from angry Liverpool fans: "The fans don't want him [Tom Hicks] to have even one share of my stake in the club, based on what they are sending to me.
 As a result of that we [my family] have received many phone calls in the middle of the night threatening our lives, death threats.
 A number came to the office and my son, Foster, and daughter-in-law, Lauren, have received them."
 On April 16, 2010, the club was put up for sale.
 Hicks claimed that he believed the club had tripled in value during his tenure, and boasted that he would be looking for a price of four times what he purchased his stake for.
 He claimed that, "Liverpool will be the most profitable investment I've ever made."
 On June 16, 2010, Liverpool Walton MP Steve Rotheram tabled a motion in the House of Commons expressing dismay at the continuing ownership of the club.
 Hicks and Gillett were described as "asset strippers" and the club was being "drained by their greed".

 In October 2010, as part of a fans' campaign against the ownership, a video entitled Dear Mr Hicks was released virally via YouTube.
 Produced and directed by Mike Jefferies, it featured celebrity fans of the club giving their reasons why they wanted to see a change of ownership.
 The Independent newspaper praised the video, saying, "True to the city's capacity to create something out of adversity, a wonderfully inventive viral film, Dear Mr Hicks, has been published online to make it clear where he ought to go.
 The fans' view can be summarised thus: away, and soon."